AppointmentGuru/AppointmentGuru-Website/help/how-does-invoicing-work.md

 ![Medical Record Settings](/help/images/settings/medical_record_settings.jpg){:class="img-responsive"}

 3\.
 As you finish an appointment with a client, update the appointment with any relevant codes, notes and information.
-[Read more on this link](/help/adding-invoice-line-items).
+[Read more about line items on this link](/help/adding-invoice-line-items).
+If you don't need to add line items and want to send the invoice right away, we have [QuickInvoice](/help/quickinvoice)!

 ![Invoice Line Items](/help/images/invoicing/invoice_lineitems.jpg){:class="img-responsive"}